 We're never quite sure if we're meant to sympathize with him or laugh at him.
 And whether his comeuppance in the end makes the story a shocker or a comedy.

-"The Legend of Sleepy Hollow" has also become a classic ghost story—though it turns out to be a classic of Yankee skepticism in this regard, poking gentle fun at the superstitions of the time.
+The Legend of Sleepy Hollow has also become a classic ghost story—though it turns out to be a classic of Yankee skepticism in this regard, poking gentle fun at the superstitions of the time.
 In this we can see Irving as a forerunner of Mark Twain and other down-to-earth, everyman writers to come.

-And then when you reach Ichabod's Crane's frantic encounter with the ghostly rider again, it's all the more fun.
+And then when you reach Ichabod's Crane's frantic encounter with the ghostly rider again and the supposed twist ending, it's all the more fun.